Los Zetas: Los Zetas infighting

 In early 2010, Miguel Treviño Morales, the former second-in-command of Los Zetas, had reportedly taken the leadership of the Zetas and displaced Lazcano.
 Lazcano was initially content to have Morales in his ranks, but reportedly gave Morales too much power and underestimated his violent nature.
 Morales' active leadership gained him the loyalty and respect of many in Los Zetas, leading many to eventually stop paying their tributes to Lazcano.
-Los Zetas are inherently an unstable organized crime group with a long history of brutal violence, and with the possibility of more if the infighting continues and if they fight on without a central command.
+Los Zetas were inherently an unstable organized crime group with a long history of brutal violence.
+Another splinter group was formed also named Sangre Nueva Zeta (New Blood Zeta), allying themselves with the Jalisco Cartel as an armed wing.
+In March 2019, Texas Republican congressman Chip Roy introduced a bill that would list the Cartel Del Noreste faction of Los Zetas, Jalisco New Generation Cartel and Gulf Cartel as foreign terrorist organizations.
+Those plans were halted at the request of Mexican president Andrés Manuel López Obrador, but in February 2025, State Department designated the Cártel del Noreste, one of the main splinter groups remaining from the Zetas, as a foreign terrorist organization.

 Attacks

 Los Zetas have also carried out multiple massacres and attacks on civilians and rival cartels, such as: